breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 | next pattern | ` 0 `  | ` 1 `  | ` 1 `  | ` 0 `  | ` 1 ` | ` 1 `  | ` 1 `  | ` 0 `  |

-To implement this machine, we can slide over the state and replace the centermost cell in any matching substring with the second row's value.
-[Robinson (1987)](http://wpmedia.wolfram.com/uploads/sites/13/2018/02/01-1-15.pdf) defines an ECA inductively, using a recurrence relation:
+We can think of this machine as sliding over the tape, replace the centermost cell in each matching substring with the second value.
+Following [Robinson (1987)](http://wpmedia.wolfram.com/uploads/sites/13/2018/02/01-1-15.pdf), we can also define an ECA inductively, using a recurrence relation:

 $$
 a_i^{(t)} = \sum_j s(j)a_{i-j}^{(i-j)} \mod 2